 The island also offers a range of water activities, such as kayaking and paddleboarding.
 Cruisers can rent equipment, take guided tours including stingray encounters and bike tours, or simply relax during their day at Princess Cays.
 If you want to upgrade your day ashore, there are bungalows available to rent as well.
 Cruise passengers are also able to leave Princess Cays to explore the rest of Eleuthera if they choose.

-Of course, there are also beach bars and restaurants where visitors can enjoy a refreshing drink or some BBQ lunch.
+Of course, there are also beach bars and restaurants where visitors can enjoy a refreshing drink or some barbecue lunch.
 There’s also a Straw Market market with a collection of local vendors selling handmade souvenirs, jewelry, and other crafts.

 If you are visiting Princess Cays on a Princess cruise ship, your cruise line drink package will work on the island.
 However, if you are visiting on a Carnival cruise ship, your drink package will not work on Princess Cays.

-Disney Cruise Line’s Castaway Cay
+Disney Cruise Line’s Private Islands

 Family Beach is the largest of the Castaway Cay beaches.
 Here, you will find plenty of lounge chairs, colorful umbrellas, and hammocks scattered throughout the area.
 This is also where you will find many of the activities like watercraft rentals, snorkeling, and swimming.